-No matter whether you receive a tax refund or not, it’s important to avoid errors and meet all IRS deadlines when filing your taxes, which starts by knowing these key dates on the tax season calendar.
+Whether you receive a tax refund or not, it’s important to avoid errors and meet all IRS deadlines when filing your taxes, which starts by knowing these key dates on the tax season calendar.

 Important Dates and Deadlines for Tax Season 2023

 The following is a schedule of the most important days and events of this year’s tax season, but you’ll want to pay special attention starting in April!
-You need to know about these deadlines whether you work for an employer, work for yourself, or both.
+You need to know about these deadlines whether you work for an employer, work for yourself or both.

 - April 18: This date is also important because it’s the last day to make contributions to retirement accounts like traditional IRAs, both deductible and not, and Roth IRAs.
 This is regardless of whether or not the IRS grants you a filing extension.
 Additionally, April 18 is the deadline for filing estimated quarterly taxes for the first quarter of 2023.

 - June 15: Contractors, gig workers, and others whose self-employment requires them to pay estimated quarterly taxes must have their second-quarter checks in the mail by this date.

 - Sept.
 15: Self-employed workers must have their third-quarter 2023 estimated tax payment postmarked by this date to avoid IRS penalties.

 - October 16: If you were granted a filing extension, your time has run out.
 The due date to file your 2022 tax return — and this time there’s no more wiggle room — is Oct.
 16.

 - 7 Best New Dollar Tree Items That Are Worth Every Penny

 - You Can Get These 3 Debts Canceled Forever